hangle/Notecard/documents/DesignNotes/addCardSet.md

 <h2>Notecard Program</h2>

+<p>The CardSet and AddCardSet layout in the '*.struct' file is:</p>

+<pre><code>    %CardSet            %AddCardSet
+    address 2082        address 2101
+    child   2083        child   2102
+    sibling 2101        sibling 2118
+    button  1           button  99
+    name    0           name    0
+    condition   0       condition   0
+    %%                  %%
+</code></pre>

-<p>The CardSAet and AddCardSet are identical in almost all respects.
-The <br />
+<p>The CardSet and AddCardSet are identical in almost all respects.
+They <br />
-differ by the 'button' parameter that each has.    </p>
+differ by the 'button' parameter that each has:    </p>

 <pre><code>    CardSet        button=0     No associated AddCardSet
     CardSet        button=1     Associated AddCardSet